-One hundred percent of the students who graduate from Cristo Rey are accepted to college.
+Nearly all the students who graduate from Cristo Rey are enrolled in a two- or four-year post-secondary institution.
 Given that these students are from a socioeconomically disadvantaged area of Chicago and are often the first of their families to be accepted to college, the success of the Cristo Rey program is transformative.

 As environmental issues grow more pressing, it’s becoming increasingly important for businesses to take the lead in reducing their environmental footprint.
 LP is proud to have been the first law firm in the United States to adopt the American Bar Association Model Commitment to Sustainability for a Law Organization.
 In fact, we helped draft it.